pjf3av/worldwise/README.md

 ## JSON Server

 The main branch of this repo relies on a live JSON server, a simulation of interaction with a backend server to provide question data.
-The live version (on the "netlify" branch) loads the questions directly from the JSON file in the "src" folder.
+The live version (on the "netlify" branch) loads the initial cities directly from the JSON file in the "src" folder.

 ## Key Features
 - User authentication